 In general, Paleo experts advise staying away from dairy.
 Many adults around the world are lactose intolerant, and some might even be sensitive to eating dairy and not even realize it.
-If you are going to go Paleo, you might even consider first cutting out dairy completely for a few weeks and then trying it again to see how it makes you feel.
-If you feel better without eating dairy, it’s okay to leave it out of your diet.
+If you are going to start the Paleo diet plan, you might even consider first cutting out dairy completely for a few weeks and then trying it again to see how it makes you feel.
+If you feel better without eating dairy, it’s okay to leave it off of your Paleo diet menu.

 The truth about healthy fats

-Based on the rules discussed above, here is a sample menu for a typical day eating on the Paleo diet.
+Based on the rules discussed above, here is a sample Paleo diet menu for a typical day eating on the Paleo diet plan.
 You will also find suggestions for Paleo-friendly foods to add to your grocery list.